 The Chariot describes a situation where you are in control of your life, and heading straight to the completion of your goals.
 As the will of the human being aligns with the spirit and the will of the universe, everything synchronizes and works together.

 In the past position or when describing an ongoing situation, the prince of the Chariot advances into a state of things where all events converge.
 It may seem like the universe is sending messages for guidance.

-It’s not a realization, because this card concerns material reality.
+It’s not an intellectual realization, because this card concerns material reality.
 It is rather about trying to understand what’s going on in the world and finding the first piece of an intricate puzzle.

 This card describes the desire to get things done and move to the next step of the ladder.
 With a balanced mindset and full of purpose, the Chariot thrives because the underlying intention has aligned with reality.

-It’s about knowing exactly what you want and how to get it, and sometimes this means to persist and desire with all your heart and mind, to set an example so others may start wanting a better tomorrow.
+It’s about knowing exactly what you want and how to get it, and sometimes this means persisting and desire with all your heart and mind, to set an example so others may start wanting a better tomorrow.

-A reversed Chariot wants attention and pointless wandering about.
-He won’t tell you what he wants because he doesn’t know, and will dance around the subject until it’s time to leave.
+As an intentions card, a reversed Chariot craves diversions, attention, conflict, and pointless wandering about.
+He won’t always tell you what he wants because he doesn’t know and will dance around the subject until it’s time to leave.

 You can never guess which way he’ll turn.

 Is the Chariot Tarot Card a Yes or No?

 The Chariot is definitely a Yes.
 The theme of achieving your goals and following your dreams makes this card a positive answer, even in reverse.